Skip to content

 We have not tested CaliAli in Linux system yet but it is in our to do list.

-What if my video is split into multiple video files?
+What if my video sessions are split into multiple video files (common for UCLA recordings)?

 Can I automate this process without manually selecting files?